Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + A security operations center is a central function in an organization where security experts monitor, detect, analyze, respond to, and report security incidents.
 A SOC is typically staffed 24/7 by security analysts and IT engineers who use a variety of tools and techniques to detect, analyze, and respond to security threats.
 This helps ensure threats are contained and neutralized quickly, which in turn allows organizations to reduce their “breakout time” — the critical window between when an intruder compromises the first machine and when they can move laterally to other parts of the network.
   + The SOC team implements the organization’s overall cybersecurity strategy and acts as the central point of collaboration in coordinated efforts to monitor, assess, and defend against cyberattacks.

++ CFC - Cyber Fusion Center
+  + A Cyber Fusion Center (CFC) can be thought of as an advanced or next-generation SOC.
+  + The CFC employs a proactive approach to identifying threats and defending against them in a unified and timely manner.
+It fosters collaboration among various teams within an organization to support cybersecurity.
+This improves threat intelligence gathering, shortens the time it takes to respond to and stop an attack and reduces overall damage to the organization.
+These teams can include Security Operations, CSIRT, Threat Intelligence team, IT Operations, Fraud/Legal, and so on.

 + SOC Use Cases
   + SOC use cases are security incident detection rules applied to logs that trigger alerts.
 For each use case there should be a playbook or instructions on how to respond to them (i.e. steps to analyse and mitigate).
   + SOC use case development is a formalized mechanism for the selection and implementation of scenarios of cybersecurity incident detection rules, tools, and response measures.
 The end goal: build a repetitive process for detecting incidents and put down standardized response plans to various types of threats.